-Through being in community and engaging collectively, you will develop self-awareness, cultural humility and understanding of being in relation to build relationships with Indigenous Peoples and communities in a good way.
-You will deepen your understanding of Indigenous ways of knowing, being, doing and connecting, relational approaches, and Indigenous healing practices to individual and collective wellness to inform your social work practice.
+By working to develop cultural humility and a comprehensive understanding of the histories and cultures of Indigenous Peoples in Canada, you will apply self-awareness to prepare for engaging with Indigenous Peoples and communities in a good way.
+You will develop understanding of Indigenous ways of knowing, being, doing and connecting, relational approaches, and Indigenous healing practices to individual and collective wellness that will inform your social work practice.